Presidential Teaching Professors - Call for Nominations

 Up to three new Presidential Teaching Professors are named each year.
 Upon appointment each receives a base salary adjustment of $2,000.
 A grant of $5,000 per year for the four-year appointment is provided for the improvement of the professor's teaching and may not be used for personal salary.
 Sometime during the last half of the appointment, the professor will be released for one semester from teaching, research, and service responsibilities to permit generation of new course materials or the development of instructional methods.
 The award is not renewable and will end if and when full-time NIU employment ceases.

-Each nominated professor who agrees to become a candidate will be asked to provide the Selection Committee with a portfolio including a current résumé, a list of courses taught during the last six years, an essay (not to exceed 1,000 words) stating the candidate's philosophy of teaching, the names of two tenured colleagues (other than department chair), and the names and current addresses of five former students.
+Each nominated professor who agrees to become a candidate will be asked to provide the Selection Committee with a portfolio including a current résumé, an essay (not to exceed 1,000 words) stating the candidate's philosophy of teaching, the names of two tenured colleagues (other than department chair), and the names and current addresses of five former students.
 The committee will request letters of support from each of these seven individuals.
 The committee will also invite each department chair or college dean to provide descriptions of the candidate's teaching performance and evaluations.
-Finally, the candidate will be asked to provide class lists of all classes taught during the past six years.

-Letters of nomination for the 2014 Presidential Teaching Professorship award must reach my office by Monday, October 21, 2013.
+Letters of nomination for the 2015 Presidential Teaching Professorship award must reach my office by Monday, October 27, 2014.
+It is preferred that the letters be submitted elecontrically to Jeanne Ratfield at firstname.lastname@example.org.
 A full description of the award is available online at www.niu.edu/provost/awards/ptp.shtml or from Jeanne Ratfield in the Vice Provost's Office (815-753-8381).